nqminds/edgesec/README.md

 ```

 ### Compile
+Compiling EDGESec is done with CMake.
 First create the makefiles by using the following commands:
 ```console
 mkdir -p build/
 cd build/